fnproject/tutorials/Flow101/README.md

 ## Before you begin

 Currently FnProject is available to download, to experiment with, and to run on your private cloud.
 A managed service by Oracle is in the works.
 To play with Flow at the moment you will need to run everything locally, but it's not hard.
-We need **`fn`**, the **Fn server**, the **Flow Server** and not necessary but nice-to-have is the Flow Server **UI**.
+We need **`fn`**, the **Fn Server**, the **Flow Server** and not necessary but nice-to-have is the Flow Server **UI**.
 These run on ports 8080, 8081 and 3002 respectively so you might need to configure firewalls to allow access.

 > As you make your way through this tutorial, look out for this icon ![](../images/userinput.png).
 Whenever you see it, it's time for you to perform an action.